-Princeton Brain & Spine neurosurgeons also offer minimally invasive techniques to treat compression fractures.
+Princeton Brain, Spine & Sports Medicine neurosurgeons also offer minimally invasive techniques to treat compression fractures.
 These include vertebroplasty and kyphoplasty, which use orthopedic cement to rebuild the vertebral space and return it to its original height.
 These procedures help to relieve pain, prevent deformity and reduce the chance of future spine fracture by strengthening weak vertebral bodies.
 Most patients experience immediate pain relief after these minimally invasive procedures, and they are able to return quickly to daily activities.

 Prevention Is the Key to Avoiding Compression Fractures